 The most basic rule for taking care of your fish is that you have to keep the aquarium water clean.
 That should make enough sense since the water is what the fish moves in and breathes in.
 Besides, you want to enjoy the sight of your fish, and not the unsightly view of dirty fish tank water.
 This is a rule that includes just about every fish you might have in your tank, and that includes even betta fish.
 If you’re keeping a betta tank, you better have the best filter for betta fish tank in there to be on the safe side.

 A fish tank filter system runs the water through its filter media to take out debris and toxins in the water.
-It makes your life easier, and of course it keeps the betta tank clean and healthy.
-All these reasons make the use of a fish tank filter that is the best filter for betta fish.
+It makes your life easier, and of course, it keeps the betta tank clean and healthy.
+All these reasons make the use of a fish tank filter that is the best filter for betta tank.